natninac/CART253/Assignments/Mod Jam/frogfrogfrog/planning.md

 The experience:

 > The user controls a frog at the bottom of the screen, they can shoot out the frog's tongue and catch a fly which is moving on the screen.
-If the tongue hits the fly it gets eaten.
+If the tongue hits the black fly it gets eaten, and a small amount of health is restored.
+The green fly depletes the frog's health a significant amount, however.
+As the frog loses it's health, signs of poisoning appear, like a change of color and a third eye.

 ## Breaking it down

 Basic things to do:

-- Draw the frog (image? a circle?)
+- Draw the eyes
-- Draw the tongue...
+- Make the fly move up and down
-- Move the frog (how? mouse? keyboard? breathing?)
+- Add a poisonous fly
-- Move the fly (in line? buzzing around? random?)
+- Add a health bar
-- Figure out if the tongue hits the fly?
+- Add an end screen

 Questions: